 - 1/2 cup water

 - 1 teaspoon salt

 - 1 teaspoon ground mustard

 - 3 cups hot cooked brown rice

-- In a large resealable plastic bag, combine the first seven ingredients.
-Add the lamb; seal bag and turn to coat.
-Refrigerate for 8 hours or overnight.
+- In a large bowl, combine the first 7 ingredients.
+Add the lamb; turn to coat.
+Cover; refrigerate for 8 hours or overnight.

 - In a Dutch oven, brown meat in oil in batches; remove and keep warm.
 In the same pan, cook onions in drippings until tender.
 Add the water, paprika, tomato paste, salt, mustard and chili powder.